-According to the Environmental Protection Agency (EPA), mercury is toxic and poses a threat to the health of humans, as well as to the environment.
-Because of the risk of breaking, glass thermometers with mercury should be not be used.
-If you have a mercury thermometer, dispose of it properly in accordance with local, state, and federal laws.
-Contact your local health department, waste disposal authority, or fire department for information on how to properly dispose of mercury thermometers.
+Exposure to mercury can be toxic and poses a threat to a person's health, as well as to the environment.
+Don't use glass thermometers with mercury, as they can break.
+If you have a mercury thermometer, dispose of it correctly in accordance with local, state, and federal laws.
+Contact your local health department, waste disposal authority, or fire department for information on how to correctly dispose of mercury thermometers.

 What is the pulse rate?

 The pulse rate is a measurement of the heart rate.
 This is the number of times the heart beats per minute.
 As the heart pushes blood through the arteries, the arteries expand and contract with the flow of the blood.
 Taking a pulse not only measures the heart rate, but also can indicate the following: